chapter two

 • Relating objects to each other spatially

-Building a digital twin begins with the fundamental questions of what aspects of your physical world you should represent digitally, and how accurately do you need to represent them?
-This decision shapes everything that follows, from the sensors you deploy and the data you collect, to the models you build and the insights you can extract.
+Building a digital twin begins with the fundamental questions of what aspects of your physical world you should represent digitally, and how accurately you need to represent them.
+These decisions shape everything that follows, from the sensors you deploy and the data you collect, to the models you build and the insights you can extract.
 The challenge lies in translating the rich, multi-dimensional complexity of physical systems into digital representations that are both technically feasible and provide business value.
-Getting this translation right is important because it determines whether your digital twin will be a powerful tool for optimization and prediction, or an expensive collection of data that fails to deliver meaningful results.
+Get that translation right, and your digital twin becomes a genuine tool for optimization and prediction.
+Get it wrong, and you’re left with an expensive data collection that doesn’t deliver meaningful results.
+This chapter addresses this first step—understanding what to digitize and how to map the physical world to a digital representation.

 2.1 Defining your objectives